The Theology and Science Dialogue

 The Result: That people put their trust in material wealth rather than a transcendent god is a phenomenon observed and bemoaned in many different cultural and historical contexts.
 The properanswer to the problem, however, cannot be a demonization of money, if only because monetizationalso has many positive aspects for society.
 Instead, what is required is an ethical, cultural and eschatological (re)orientation.

-Business Ethics in South Asia
+Business Ethics in South East Asia